Mark Ridley-Thomas: Korean store alcohol ban

 In the aftermath of the 1992 L.A. riots, Ridley-Thomas sought to prevent convenience stores in South Central from selling alcohol.
 Many of these stores were Korean owned.
 He said at the time "We are going to use every means at our disposal to rid our community of these god-awful places of business, the kind of business they do is not good for the community."
 Korean owners took issue with his stance, claiming this was a case of the city punishing the victims.

 $707,000 proposed office remodeling

 In 2009 Ridley-Thomas was criticized, most notably by radio talk show hosts John and Ken, for his proposal and personal defense of plans to remodel his office through the spending of $707,000 in discretionary funds.
-Amidst the state budget crisis in California, John and Ken criticized MRT on December 21, 2009, saying that the discretionary funds, "[are] our money and we say no." As of March 12, 2010 the Los Angeles Times reported that Ridley-Thomas' renovation plans for his eighth-floor office were on hold.
+Amidst the state budget crisis in California, John and Ken criticized Ridley-Thomas on December 21, 2009, saying that the discretionary funds, "[are] our money and we say no." As of March 12, 2010 the Los Angeles Times reported that Ridley-Thomas' renovation plans for his eighth-floor office were on hold.